-With modern methods and tools being adopted, nonprofit fundraising is well on its way to influence more lives.
+With modern methods and tools being adopted, nonprofit fundraising is well on its way to influence generosity and impact more lives.
 When we interact with people who have been supporting noble causes, a lot of them tell us about the joy they derive out of giving.
 So now, what inspires or encourages these givers to continue their charitable act, let us have a look.

 The state of an economy shapes charitable giving to a large extent; people give more when they are earning more.
 A research by John List, an economist at the University of Chicago and his team shows that economic conditions majorly influence giving – this is as per measure by the S&P 500 stock index, personal consumption and the gross domestic product (GDP).
 Therefore, most of the donors that give more are the ones that are more stable, financially.